prmayanksingh/Front-end_Development/javascript/DOM/real_world_questions/readme.md

 5. Build a countdown timer that starts and stop when a button is clicked and updates the display in real-time.

 6. Create a tabbed interface where clicking on tabs displays different content section without page reload.

+7. Display a progres bar that updates in real-time, showing the progress of a task, download, or form submission.